 - Never tumble dry.

-- Always remove from the machine promptly after the program has finished.
+- Always remove from the machine promptly after the programme has finished.

 - Always dry in a well ventilated place to dry away from direct heat and sunlight.

-If hand washing, use warm water, not hot (30°C), and again use just a teaspoon of mild, non-biological detergent.
-Add some lanolin based fabric conditioner to the rinse water.
-Gently squeeze out excess water; carefully pull the rug back into shape, then hang to dry away from direct heat.
+If hand washing, use warm water, not hot (20-30°C), and just a teaspoon of mild, non-biological detergent.
+Add some lanolin-based conditioner to the rinse water.
+Gently squeeze out excess water, carefully pull the rug back into shape, then hang to dry away from direct heat.
 Flexing the sheepskin as it dries will help to maintain its suppleness.
 Carefully brush the wool with a wire sheepskin brush once when damp and again when dry, to maintain the silky soft texture of the rug.

 - Always use wool approved detergent